-Introduction Armed with my experiences with the MK1 en MK2 4-stroke engines where 2 opposed graphite pistons run in 2 glass cylinders I got the intention to make a 1-cylinder version of that.
+Armed with my experiences with the 2-cylinder 4-stroke engines Mk1 and MK2 where 2 opposed graphite pistons are running in 2 glass cylinders I now got the intention to make a 1-cylinder version of that.

-In consequence this became a extremely simple and compact design with what the combustion fires will be visible again through the glass cylinder.
-The design The CAD pictures below illustrate the design:
+In consequence this engine became an extremely simple and compact design with what the combustion fires will be visible again through the glass cylinder.

 The graphite piston is made with a clearance of about 0.01mm (or even less) in the cylinder and is sliding in that almost without friction and also almost leak-free.
 A brass fork is glued in the graphite piston (also with Loctite 603) to avoid the piston pin charging the rather weak graphite.

-I deliberately didn't make the valve mandrel and the fly wheel axle from one part to avoid a radial charge of the mandrel in the bore of the cylinder head.
-The mandrel is driven by a simple carrier on the fly wheel axle that fits with some clearance in a slot i the mandrel.
-I applied this construction also with my "Ridders 4-troke" and with success.
+I deliberately didn't make the valve mandrel and the fly wheel axle out of one part to avoid a radial charge of the mandrel in the bore of the cylinder head.
+The mandrel is driven by a simple carrier on the fly wheel axle that fits with some clearance in a slot in the mandrel.
+I applied this construction also with my "Ridders 4-stroke" and with success; see picture below:

-It suddenly became another story when I found by accident some nice gears wheels in my scratch box with 80 and 40 teeth although they both were too small to bridge the distance between the crank shaft and the valve axle.
-But I was lucky again finding a third gear wheel of the same family and putting that between the other two it fitted perfectly!
-So that's the reason you see on the CAD pictures above three instead two gear wheels, which always is possible of course in case of the right diameters or when one makes the wheels yourself.
+It suddenly became another story when I found by accident some nice gears wheels in my scratch box with respectively 80 and 40 teeth although they both were too small to bridge the distance between the crank shaft and the valve axle.
+But I was lucky again finding a third gear wheel of the same family and putting that in between the other two it fitted perfectly!
+So that's the reason you see on the CAD pictures above three instead of two gear wheels.

-The spark ignition.
-Also here I will use the mini spark igniter system with the "Blokker circuit"' that I will build in the wooden base completely this time.
+Also here I used the mini spark igniter system with the "Blokker circuit"' that I build in the wooden base completely this time.

 I could not make the spark plug on top of the cylinder head as usual because here the rotary valve is in the way.
 So I made the spark pug on the side face of the cylinder head with a perpendicular bore in the cylinder head to allow the spark making atmospheric contact with the compressed gas mix in the cylinder.
-I did not do this before, but I can't imagine that this will cause any problem.
+I did not do this before, but it appeared not to be any problem.

 1.Has a glass cylinder through what you can see the combustion fires and in what a graphite piston is running with neglect able friction and leakages without a piston ring and any lubrication;

-2. Don't have poppet valves with the rather complex driving mechanisms of springs, tumblers, valve pushers and cam discs;
+2. Don't have poppet valves with their rather complex driving mechanisms of springs, tumblers, valve pushers and cam discs;

 4. Has no systems for forced cooling or lubrication;